Kristin Nelson: Film

+Television

 Art

 Kristin had painted since the age of 17, and had her first one-woman art show in 1967.
-Her work, which was described as "widely acclaimed", is in the primitive genre, and has been likened to that of Grandma Moses.
+Her work was described as "widely acclaimed" and has been likened to that of Grandma Moses.
 Her oil paintings sold for up to $5,000 in the 1970s.

-Kristin's brightly colored primitives found favor with Jacqueline Kennedy, Mia Farrow, Tyne Daly, Dwight Yoakam and other celebrities.
+Kristin's brightly colored compositions found favor with Jacqueline Kennedy, Mia Farrow, Tyne Daly, Dwight Yoakam and other celebrities.
 Her art career received a boost when Kennedy purchased her painting When the Kennedys Were in the White House.

 Her paintings are conceived without perspective and are brightly colored with many figures included.
-Judy Blundell said, "Any symbolism is straightforward and honest.
-As an artist she is not concerned with being clever or elusive; she is simply using her talent as a means of true visual documentation."
 Subjects include When the Kennedys Were in the White House (1964) and The Day He Died (1990), a memorial to her father painted on a window frame that depicts a country church and rain clouds.
 In 1999, her paintings were published in a coffee-table-sized autobiography, Out of My Mind.
 The paintings document her life story and are supplemented with diary entries and poems.

-In 1988, she met the director-producer Mark Tinker, who asked her what she wanted to do with her life.
+In 1988, she met director-producer Mark Tinker, who asked her what she wanted to do with her life.
 She told him, "I want to paint."